Jump-Start Your Weight Loss Today!

 Portion Your Snacks

 Snack time is one of the worst times for keeping portions under control.
-It's too easy to eat a whole bag of chips that's meant to serve several people, says Jeannette Jordan, M.S., R.D., CDE.
+It's too easy to eat a whole bag of chips that has multiple servings, says Jeannette Jordan, RD, CDE.
 And those extra calories can really add up.
 An extra handful of potato chips (about 1/2 cup) can tack 150 calories onto your day.
 Do it every day and in three months, you'll have gained almost 4 pounds from the extra chips alone.

-Try It Now: Package your snacks into 1?2-cup portions so you won't be tempted to eat more than you intend.
-Or stock up on packaged 100-calorie snack packs of crackers, cookies, and snack mixes.
+Try It Now: Package your snacks into 1/2-cup or 100-calorie portions so you won't be tempted to eat more than you intend.
+Or stock up on packaged 100-calorie snack packs of crackers, cookies, and snack mixes, as well fresh fruit and veggies that are simple to throw in a bag or cut up the night before.

 Fill Up on Water

 Try It Now: Drink a glass of water with your lunch.
 Note how it affects your hunger throughout the afternoon.
-If you start craving a snack midday, drink a glass of water first.
-If you're still hungry, you'll know it isn't dehydration.
+If you start craving a snack midday, drink another glass of water.
+If you're still hungry, choose a healthy snack.

 Gum can give you the same minty-fresh feeling you get from brushing your teeth.
-In addition, gum gives you the sense of chewing, which is associated with eating.
+In addition, gum gives you the sensation of chewing, which is associated with eating.

 Try It Now: Have a pack of sugar-free gum available in the spot you're most likely to snack -- whether it's a workplace drawer, the car, or your pantry at home.
 Grab a stick of gum the next time you have a craving.